peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 buffer from a predefined array of vertex positions and normals.

     // First, create an array of numbers giving the X, Y, and
-    // Z coordinate for each vertex position and normal.
+    // z-coordinate for each vertex position and normal.
 Here, three vertices
     // are defined.
 For each vertex, the position is given, followed by
     // the normal.
     var vertices = [